March 1, 2018

 Fagin joined the staff of the Logan Center in 2010, having previously worked at Chicago’s Department of Culture Affairs (now DCASE) on programs and projects such as Chicago Artists Month, Chicago Artists Resource (CAR), the Arts Engagement Exchange (AAE), and the DanceBridge Residency Program.
 Prior to arriving in Chicago, Leigh worked at Young Audiences/NYC, providing all five boroughs with teaching artists and residency programs in multiple arts disciplines, and at MASS MoCA as an arts management fellow, focusing on performance programs and the establishment of a site-specific dance residency honoring the histories of the buildings where the museum is housed.

 Over the last eight years, Fagin has worked closely with faculty, staff, students, and city-wide colleagues in developing and leading highly successful collaborative programs including the three-day festival Let’s Get Working: Chicago Celebrates Studs Terkel, the four-months long Envisioning China: A Festival of Arts and Culture, and three-day Centennial Brooks conference, part of Chicago’s city-wide celebration of the poet Gwendolyn Brooks.
+She coordinates exhibitions, performances, and artists' residencies and a wide range of multidisciplinary initiatives on campus, focusing on building partnerships among community partners, Chicago cultural institutions, and local artists.
+Fagin has overseen Logan Center Jazz and Blues Programming, including vision, programming, and partnerships.
 This past fall, Fagin launched the Logan Center Bluesfest, which welcomed over 2,000 audience members of all ages to enjoy a weekend of concerts, workshops, and community programs.
 Fagin encouraged stronger connections with organizations across Chicago, leading the development of the UChicago ArtsPass program, which provides University students with access to Chicago’s arts and cultural organizations.
 Fagin has also partnered with a number of city-wide festivals from the World Music Festival to the Chicago International Puppet Festival, ensuring that the Logan Center contributes to the vibrant cultural community in Chicago.

 “Much of the success of the Logan Center’s distinctive approach to supporting artistic practice is the result of Leigh’s ability to bring people with diverse perspectives together to create dynamic arts experiences,” said Michel “I can’t wait to see what she makes possible next.”